jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 ## Time Complexity

-For this algorythem lets solve for the time complexity as the number of additions and multiplications.
+For this algorithm, lets solve for the time complexity as the number of additions and multiplications required.

-Since we are always multiplying two 2x2 matrices, that is constant time.
+Since we are always multiplying two 2x2 matrices, that operation is constant time.

 $$
     T_{multiply} = 9